nabs-darrel-schreyer/sql-migrations/docs/apply-migration.spec.md

 #### Interactive Mode

 In interactive mode:
-1. The command scans for available DbContexts in the solution by locating `IDesignTimeDbContextFactory<TContext>` implementations.
+1. The command builds the solution first.
+2. Scans for available DbContexts in the solution by locating `IDesignTimeDbContextFactory<TContext>` implementations.
+3. If no DbContexts with migrations are found, displays a message and exits.
+4. Displays a table of all pending migrations with Server, Database, DbContext, and Migration Name.
-2. For each detected DbContext:
+5. For each pending migration across all DbContexts:
-   - Creates an instance of the DbContext using the factory.
-   - Retrieves the database name from the connection.
-   - Prompts the user to confirm whether to apply migrations to the database.
+   - Prompts the user to confirm whether to apply the migration.
-   - If confirmed, applies each pending migration using `DbContext.Database.Migrate(migrationName)`.
+   - If confirmed, applies the migration using `DbContext.Database.Migrate(migrationName)`.

 #### Command Line Mode